shubhamitradas/Toxicity-Challenge/README.md

   This is basically translating English  Text to French/Spanish/German ,and then back to English using Google Translate API.
   The newly translated text is then added to our training Dataset ,this did help in improving the score.

- 9. Blending : Averaging/Weighted Averaging of the output files from the different models ,had the best score on the LeaderBoard.
+ 9. Blending : Averaging/Weighted Averaging of the output files from the different single models had the best score on the    LeaderBoard.
+This could be due to the fact that errors from the different models average out and provides a more general output.
+My final score on the Private Leaderboard with 75% Test data was 0.9862.